-I create these in the workshop at the back of my camper van while exploring the small roads of Europe.
-Each unique model combines natural materials with abandoned man-made objects I find in the wild, such as dented aluminium cans, shattered glass jars, or broken car headlights.
+I created these in the workshop at the back of my camper van while exploring the small roads of Europe.
+Each unique model combines natural materials with abandoned man-made objects I found in the wild.

 They are a metaphor for our times.